+The Company established the Risk Management Committee on 15 April 2017.
 The Risk Management Committee is required to comprise at least three Directors, a majority of whom (including the Risk Management Committee Chairman) are non-executive Directors.
 The MAS CG Guidelines further stipulate that the members of this Committee should be appropriately qualified to discharge their duties, with at least two having the relevant technical financial sophistication in risk disciplines or business experiences.